Instructor – Voice

 Master’s in Music Teaching and Performance, Kazakhstan University

 Ms. Podolnaya was a violin teacher for the Almaty State Conservatory in Kazakhstan, the head conductor for the award-winning ensemble of violinists, “Haian Nabi,” as well as being the Dean of the String Department at the Prokofiev Music School.
-She was the recipient of many prestigious awards before coming to the U.S. including the Excellence of Teaching Medal from the government of Kazakhstan and the Soviet Union Laureate Teacher of the Year award.
+Received Excellence of Teaching Medal from the government of Kazakhstan and the Soviet Union Laureate Teacher of the Year award.
 Ms. Podolanya has served since 2000 as Associate Conductor of the Youth Symphony of Southern Oregon.

 Professor of Music – Music Education